Liam Williams (boxer): Williams vs. Robinson

 On 10 October 2020 Williams defeated Andrew Robinson with a first-round knockout.

 Williams vs. Andrade

 On 17 April 2021, Williams unsuccessfully challenged undefeated WBO middleweight champion Demetrius Andrade for his world title, losing a unanimous decision with scores of 118–109, 118–109, 116–111.

 Williams vs. Eubank Jr

 On 5 February 2022 Williams fought Chris Eubank Jr, ranked #1 by the WBA, #3 by the WBC, #5 by the WBO and #7 by The Ring.
 Eubank Jr scored four knockdowns en route to a 12-round unanimous decision victory, the judges scoring it 117-109, 116-109 and 116-108 for Eubank Jr.

+Williams vs. Sheeraz

+Williams was stopped in round one by Commonwealth middleweight champion Hamzah Sheeraz at the Copper Box Arena in London on 10 February 2024.

+Retirement and comeback

+Williams announced his retirement from professional boxing in October 2024, stating he had suffered several concussions throughout his career and was concerned about chronic traumatic encephalopathy.
+In October 2025, he reversed his decision to retire, stating in a post on social media that "the time has come and I'm ready to rumble again."